Orchids Logo

 Rational Numbers:

-• Grocery Calculations: Weight like 2.5 kg, ₹3.75
+• Grocery Calculations: Calculations of weight is done using rational numbers, like 2.5 kg, ₹3.75.

 Irrational Numbers:

-• Physics: Wave functions, natural constants like e
+• Physics: Wave functions, natural constants like 'e'

 • Engineering: Diagonal of squares, irrational root calculations